 In 1906, economist Vilfredo Pareto observed in Italy that 20% of the people owned 80% of the wealth.
 This concept became known as the “Pareto Principle”, which describes the phenomenon that 80% of the effects come from 20% of the causes.
 Dr. Joseph Juran, a quality management pioneer, coined the phrase, “the vital few and the trivial many” to describe a similar concept.
 Over the past several years, in dealing with my own stuff and while working with my organizing clients, I’ve found the Pareto Principle holds true when it comes to our paper and possessions, too.

-My husband and I stood in our basement yesterday, culling through tools, Easter baskets, plant pots, party supplies and other accumulated stuff.
+During my own personal downsizing episode a few years ago (or as I like to call it, “rightsizing,”) my husband and I stood in our basement, culling through tools, Easter baskets, plant pots, party supplies and other accumulated stuff.
 I realized very quickly that when your upcoming storage space will be minimal, it’s pretty easy to figure out what to keep and what can go!
 It became very clear that only about 20% of the stuff we had kept were things that we would really need and use on a regular basis.
 The rest was outgrown, excess, or just not relevant to our new lifestyle.
 The same holds true for most of the stuff in our homes and offices.
 When you stop to think about what you really need and use on a regular basis, it’s easy to see that:

 - We wear 20% of our clothes 80% of the time.